dhabersack/islovely.co/_posts/2015-08-24-writing-bem-style-css-with-sass.md

 ---
 title: Writing BEM-style CSS with Sass
 category: CSS
-excerpt: The `&`-operator in Sass can greatly reduce the typing work required when using BEM in your stylesheets.
+excerpt: The &-operator in Sass can greatly reduce the typing work required when using BEM in your stylesheets.
 ---
 BEM, “Block Element Modifier”, is an approach to writing CSS that does away with most of the “cascading” used in CSS.
 For an excellent primer on the subject, I highly recommend reading [“MindBEMding – getting your head ’round BEM syntax”](http://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/).